Nelly Korda: 2026: Back-to-back major victories

+In the U.S. Women's Open at Riviera Country Club, Korda shot a two-over-par 73 in her opening round.
+In the second round, she carded the low round of the day with a four-under-par 67, leaving her two shots off the lead.
+She took a share of the lead after the third round by shooting another four-under-par 67, ending with three consecutive birdies and finishing even with Kim Sei-young at six-under-par.
+Korda shot a two-under-par 69 in the final round to win her first U.S. Women's Open.

+Korda arrived at the Women's PGA Championship attempting to win a third consecutive major.
+She began her final round four strokes behind the leader, but finished in a tie for eighth.
+Korda placed tied-4th at the Women's British Open, and won the Rolex Annika Major Award.
+She became the second player to have won the award twice.

+Korda represented the United States in the 2026 Solheim Cup at Bernardus Golf in the Nertherlands.
+In the day one foursomes, she partnered Corpuz, with the pair defeating Hull and Lottie Woad.
+This was the fifth successive time that the pair had won a career Solheim Cup foursomes match—a competition record.
+The pair's winning run in the format ended on day two with a defeat by Maja Stark and Linn Grant.
+On day three, Korda beat Mimi Rhodes 4 and 2 in the singles to end the event with a 2–1–1 record, but the United States were defeated 13–15 by Europe.

 Personal life

 Korda is the daughter of retired Czech professional tennis players Petr Korda and Regina Rajchrtová.
 Her father is a tennis Grand Slam champion who won the 1998 Australian Open crown.
 Her younger brother, Sebastian, won the 2018 Australian Open boys' singles tennis title.
-Her older sister, Jessica Korda, is a professional golfer who played on the LPGA Tour.
+Her older sister, Jessica Korda, is a professional golfer who plays on the LPGA Tour.

-Since 2019, Korda has been in a relationship with professional ice hockey player Andreas Athanasiou.
+In 2019, Korda was in a relationship with professional ice hockey player Andreas Athanasiou.
+In November 2025, she announced her engagement to Casey Gunderson.

 In 2021, Korda made the Forbes 30 under 30 list for earners under the age of 30, placed 23.
-In 2024, Korda was named by Sportico as the 8th highest earning female athlete in the world, with earnings of $14.4m across both prize money and endorsements.
+In 2024, Korda was named by Sportico as the eighth highest earning female athlete in the world with earnings of $14.4m across both prize money and endorsements.

-The American Junior Golf Association named a junior tournament after her: The Nelly Invitational is held at the Concession Golf Club in Bradenton, Florida.
+The American Junior Golf Association named a junior tournament after her: the Nelly Invitational is held at The Concession Golf Club in Bradenton, Florida.

-Korda made a cameo appearance in the 2025 sports comedy film Happy Gilmore 2.
-She played the role of a doctor.
+Korda made a cameo appearance as a doctor in the 2025 sports comedy film Happy Gilmore 2.
+In the same year, she posed for the Sports Illustrated Swimsuit Issue.